 - In 2014, the estimated number of motorcycles owned by females is 14 percent, a 50 percent increase over the last 10 years.

 - Nearly *25 percent of people who swing a leg over a motorcycle are female, this includes passengers, which means at a minimum 25 percent of purchases are made or highly influenced by women.
-The powersports industry is estimated to be a $23 billion industry, and women are responsible for $6 billion plus in industry sales. *Please note this statistic doesn't mean women account for 25 percent of all riders as it is commonly misquoted.
+The powersports industry is estimated to be a $23 billion industry, and women are responsible for $6 billion plus in industry sales.

 - 61 percent of women motorcycle owners ride a cruiser-style motorcycle, according to a latest survey conducted by Women Riders Now.